Karenm0633/javascript-basics/conditionals.md

 If you’re not up on your Skee-Ball scoring, a score <150, is pretty bad.
 A score of 150-250 is decent.
 A score of 250-350 is good.
 A score between 350-450 is great.
 A score above 450 is amazing!!!

 Be creative with the messages you write!

-+ Sample numbers : 0, -1, 4
-+ Output : 4, 0, -1

-4. Write a JavaScript conditional statement to find the largest of five numbers.
-Display an alert box to show the result.
-Go to the editor
-+ Sample numbers : -5, -2, -6, 0, -1
-+ Output : 0

-5. Write your own mini-challenge!